joshrobertson3/mixedMessages/README.md

 #### Purpose

-The purpose of this project is to create a fully randomised by gramatically coherent sentence that consists of a subject, verb and object.
+The purpose of this project is to create a fully randomised but gramatically coherent sentence that consists of a subject, verb and object.
 The verb can either be regular or modal (i.e. modal + auxilliary) but it must agree gramatically with the subject.

 It also randomly adds adjectives before nouns.
 Articles also need to agree with the adjective/noun that follows it.